A seven-campus network

 The Undegraduate College comprises seven campuses: Dijon, Le Havre, Menton, Nancy, Paris, Poitiers and Reims.
 All students follow a core curriculum in the social sciences.
 They choose a multidisciplinary major in second year and pursue their major abroad in third year.
 Programmes on all campuses lead to a Bachelor of Arts degree.

-- Dijon: Europe with a focus on Central and Eastern Europe
+- Dijon: European Union, Central and Eastern Europe

 - Reims: North America or Africa.

 These minors enable students to delve deeper into the contemporary political, economic and social issues of the region in question through specific disciplinary and language courses, international study trips and input from researchers or professionals specialised in the themes being covered.

 International dual degrees are offered on every campus.

 Students engaged in campus life and with the city